The Dragon Guards the Lover: Why Sovereignty Must Precede Connection

 The Axis of Being: Vertical Before Horizontal

-In Path of the Dragon, we sometimes map the architecture of a stable self as the Axis of Being—two lines that must meet at a living center:
+In Path of the Dragon, we map the architecture of a stable self as the Axis of Being—a Living Cross where two directions meet at a single, lived center:

-The Law is simple: you cannot sustain a heavy horizontal beam if your vertical post is weak.
+The geometry is simple: you cannot sustain a heavy horizontal beam if your vertical post is weak.

 If you reach for intimacy (horizontal) before you can stand in yourself (vertical), you will collapse into the other person.
-You will look to them to be your ground, your spine, and your source.
-That is not love; it is weight.
+You will look to them to be your ground, your spine, and your sky.
+That isn’t love.
+It’s weight.

 The Physics of a Boundary: Value + Action